Applications for 2022 Nuffield Farming Scholarships close 15 August.

 Why Choose Nuffield?

-A Nuffield Farming Scholarship is one of New Zealand’s most valued and prestigious awards in the primary industry sector and part of a global agri-food network promoting global vision, leadership and innovation.
+A Nuffield Farming Scholarship is one of the most valued and prestigious awards in New Zealand’s primary sector.
+It is part of a global agri-food network promoting global vision, leadership and innovation.

 The Nuffield global network provides scholars with access to international leaders in the agri-food sector, and the best production, management and marketing systems around the globe.
-New Zealand scholars have been hosted by institutions, organisations and businesses varying greatly in purpose and scale – from the White House in the United States to a Girl’s Agricultural School in Kenya.
+New Zealand scholars have been hosted by institutions, organisations and businesses – from the White House to a Girl’s Agricultural School in Kenya.
 It is a unique learning experience.

-The 12-month programme allows participants to spend time away from the business and travel to observe, immerse, reflect and learn about global agricultural practices and the contexts they are operating in.
-The experience helps scholars gain new insights and ideas to bring back to New Zealand to share, implement and influence positively, decisions that affect the agri-food sector and our rural communities.
+The programme allows participants to spend time away from their business to travel, observe, immerse, reflect, and learn about global agricultural practices and their operating contexts.
+Scholars gain new insights and ideas to bring back to New Zealand to share, implement and influence positively, decisions that affect the agri-food sector and our rural communities.